 This journal is a quarterly research journal which publishes refereed papers covering current research in Mathematics.
 The papers normally present results of original work.
 Critical reviews of important fields are also published.
 Papers in applied areas are considered for publication only on the basis of their mathematical content.
-Special issue devoted to advances in specific areas of mathematics and proceedings of selected high quality conferences are also published.
+The journal also features special issues devoted to advances in specific areas of mathematics.

 The submission of a paper will be held to imply that it represents the results of their original research not previously published; that it is not under consideration for publication, elsewhere; and that if accepted for the Proceedings, it will not be submitted elsewhere.